What are adult brain and spinal cord tumors?

 Cerebrum: The cerebrum is the large, outer part of the brain.
 It has 2 hemispheres (halves) and controls reasoning, thought, emotion, and language.
 It is also responsible for planned (voluntary) muscle movements (throwing a ball, walking, chewing, etc.) and for taking in and interpreting sensory information such as vision, hearing, smell, touch, and pain.

-The symptoms caused by a tumor in a cerebral hemisphere depend on where the tumor starts.
+The symptoms caused by a tumor in a cerebral hemisphere depend on where the tumor is.
 Common symptoms include:

 - Trouble speaking